Pula: Austrian Littoral province and union with Italy

 In 1813, Pola (with Istria) came back to the Austrian Empire.
+Pola became the premier naval port for the empire in the late 1850s.
+Around this time numerous Martello towers, like Fort Munide (Pula), were constructed around the port.
 Under the compromise of 1867, the town – under the original Italian name, Pola – remained in Austria-Hungary until the latter's defeat and dissolution in 1918.
 Under Austrian rule, Pola regained prosperity.
 Its large natural harbour became Austria's main naval base and a major shipbuilding centre.
 It was chosen for the base in 1859 by Hans Birch Dahlerup, a Danish admiral in the service of Austria.
 Subsequently, Pola grew from a fading provincial town into an industrial city.
 The island of Brioni (in Croatian renamed Brijuni) to the North West of Pola became the summer vacation resort of Austria's Habsburg royal family.
 In World War I, the port was the main base for Austro-Hungarian dreadnoughts and other naval forces of the Empire.
 During this period many inhabitants were Italian speaking.
 The 1910 Austrian census recorded a city population of 58,562 (45.8% Italian speaking; 15.2% Croatian, the rest were mostly German-speaking military).

 Following the collapse of Austria-Hungary in 1918, Pola and the whole of Istria, except the territory of Castua/Kastav, went to Italy.
 Pola became the capital of the Province of Pola.
 The decline in population after World War I was mainly due to economic difficulties caused by the withdrawal of Austro-Hungarian military and bureaucratic facilities and the dismissal of workers from the shipyard.
 Under the Italian Fascist government of Benito Mussolini, non-Italians, especially Croatian residents who came to Pola under Austro-Hungarian rule, faced stringent political and cultural repression because they had now to integrate themselves into the Kingdom of Italy and learn the Italian language.
 Many left the city and went back to the newly created Yugoslavia.
 After the collapse of Fascist Italy in 1943, the city was occupied by the German Wehrmacht and remained a base for U-boats.
 Consequently, the city was subjected to repeated Allied bombing from 1942 to 1944.
-In the last phase of the war, Pola saw the arrest, deportation, and execution of people suspected of aiding the Axis, by the partisans who together with the Yugoslav communists liberated but also killed many soldiers and civilians, in the first episodes of what would have been named, later on, the Foibe massacres.
+In the last phase of the war, Pola saw the arrest, deportation, and execution of people suspected of aiding the Axis, by the partisans who together with the Yugoslav communists liberated but also killed many soldiers and civilians, in the first episodes of what would be named, later on, the Foibe massacres.